Kevin-Sherman/AAInfo/README.md

 ### Installation

-1a.
-Download the .nupkg
-      OR
-1b.
-Import from [NuGet Package Manager](https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio) inside of Visual Studio, or through any other IDE.
+1. Download the .nupkg *OR* Import from [NuGet Package Manager](https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio) inside of Visual Studio, or through any other IDE.

-2. Create a ErrorReporter and InfoDisplayer object
+2. Create an Email, ErrorReporter, and InfoDisplayer object

 <!-- USAGE EXAMPLES -->
 ## Usage